sanskaarz/LearnJS/README.md

 5. name.substr("Starting index , string.length)   // Extracts a part of a string and returns the extracted part
 6. name.substring(Starting index","End Index")    // Extracts a part of a string and returns the extracted part - not accepts negative indices
-6. name.charAt(index)                             // Extracts a returns the character at a specified index
-6. name.charCodeAt(index)                         // Extracts a returns the unicode of character at a specified index
 7. name.replace("old string", "new string")
 8. name.replaceAll("old string", "new string")
 9. name.concat();